GeertGiebens/LocoNet_IO/README.md

  # Test the LocoNet communication in extreme conditions:

 To test the LocoNet communication in extreme conditions, it was necessary to add counters in the program code.
 These counters keep the most important data in connection with access to LocoNet.
-These counters can be requested via a Python script via.
+These counters can be requested via a (JMRI) Python script.
 This communication also takes place via LocoNet!
 First the intention was to remove these counters from the code after the tests.
 But I finally saved them.
 The Python script can be found here:

 https://github.com/GeertGiebens/LocoNet_IO/blob/master/LocoNet_IO_Status_V1p1.py